María Del Socorro Castañeda

-Co-Founder & Chief Education Office, Becoming Mujeres, California
+Co-Founder & Chief Education Officer Becoming Mujeres, California

-Dr. María Del Socorro Castañeda is Co-Founder & Chief Education Officer, with her teenage daughter Lupita, of Becoming Mujeres.
+Dr. María Del Socorro Castañeda was born in Ciudad Juárez, Chihuahua, México and immigrated to the United States, undocumented, as a child.
+She is the Co-Founder & Chief Education Officer, with her teenage daughter Lupita, of Becoming Mujeres.
 A firm that helps Latina teens and their female caregivers to translate cultural expectations into opportunities.
 Dr. Castañeda is a sociologist and ethnographer.
 She holds a B.S. in sociology from Santa Clara University and an M.A. and Ph.D. in sociology from the University of California, Santa Barbara.
-Dr. Castañeda is a Ford Foundation Fellow and award-winning author of “Our Lady of Everyday Life: La Virgen de Guadalupe and the Catholic Imagination of Mexican Women in America,” published by Oxford University Press, 2018.
+Dr. Castañeda is a Hispanic Theological Initiative and Ford Foundation Fellow and award-winning author of “Our Lady of Everyday Life: La Virgen de Guadalupe and the Catholic Imagination of Mexican Women in America,” published by Oxford University Press, 2018.
 Before co-founding Becoming Mujeres, she was Assistant Professor at Santa Clara University in the Religious Studies Department.
-Dr. Castañeda is a sought-out speaker and expert in the areas of Mexican popular Catholicism, Our Lady of Guadalupe devotion, LatinX cultural expectations, mother-daughter communication, and teenage girls and social pressures.
-Her research has also been supported by the Hispanic Theological Initiative and The Louisville Institute.
-She was born in Ciudad Juárez, Chihuahua, México and immigrated to the United States, undocumented, as a child.
-Dr. Castañeda’s goal is to teach Latina teens and women how to transgress oppressive gendered cultural expectations and become the mujeres they were meant to be.
+Dr. Castañeda is a sought-out speaker and expert in Mexican popular Catholicism, Our Lady of Guadalupe devotion, Latine cultural expectations, mother-daughter communication, and teenage girls & social pressures.
+Her research has also been supported by the Louisville Institute.
+She has served as a Consultant for the Louisville Institute, a Cultural/Religious Studies Consultant for The National Geographic, and Humanities Advisor to documentary filmmakers for ITVS (Independent Television Service, funded by the Corporation for Public Broadcasting).